2600hz/kazoo/applications/crossbar/doc/channels.md

 The Metaflow feature is a `metaflow` object which validates with its json schema.

-##### Reasoning
+## Reasoning

-The `POST` action required that every metaflow action would have to be coded into the module.
+The `POST` action required that every MetaFlow action would have to be coded into the module.

-##### Benefits
+### Benefits

-The metaflow feature allows adding new types of metaflows without changing the code.
+The MetaFlow feature allows adding new types of MetaFlows without changing the code.
-It also allows full metaflows and not only single actions, ie, the `children` node is also processed.
+It also allows full MetaFlows and not only single actions, i.e., the `children` node is also processed.